Introduction

 Bitcoin Spark Application

-There are two primary goals of Bitcoin Spark.
 1: Distribute out mining rewards, no matter the computational power of the device used, in a fair way that increases the security of the network and decreases the cost of participation.

 2: Put 'proof-of-work' to use so the electricity consumption has a valid purpose by ‘renting’ miner computational power out to companies and individuals.